tylerthibault/Obsidian-plugin-ticklify/README.md

 - **Toggles**: Click any toggle to see it smoothly slide from left to right (or right to left)
 - **Multi-State Buttons**: Click to cycle through all states (e.g., Not Started → In Progress → Complete → Not Started...)
 - **User Dropdowns**: Click to open a dropdown and select from available users configured in settings
+  - Users are displayed with circular avatars showing their initials
+  - Each user gets a unique, consistent color based on their name
+  - "Unassigned" appears with gray color and "UN" initials
 - The toggle will change color from gray (off) to green (on)
 - Multi-state buttons change color based on their current state with a rich color palette:
   - **State 0**: Red (Not Started, Critical, etc.)